-Distance measurement 3D renderings helped nearby communities understand that Regal 2 had very little or no visual impact.
+Distance measurements in 3D renderings helped nearby communities understand that Regal 2 community had little or no visual impact.

 As the development of the community evolves, Habitat for Humanity created a PDF presentation for Regal 2 along with a web site for follow-up inquiries, both of which developed out of consultations with 3DAS.